samgriesemer/vim-roam/README.md

 runs smoothly on my system), it is still in early development and may not work perfectly for you.
 You may or may not experience unexpected behavior depending on your filetypes or note syntax.
-The plugin also does not have the level of configuration I would like at this time, meaning it may not be easy to integrate the plugin easily through available options.
+The plugin also does not have the level of configuration I would like at this time, meaning it may not be easy to incorporate the plugin using the available options.
 While large bugs will be fixed as they're uncovered and the configuration will mature in the future, do not expect things to work perfectly out of the box in its current state.
 If you have any feedback/suggestions/bugs/etc, please feel free to open an issue or initiate